akavache/akavache-design-guidelines/README.md

 .Subscribe(x => this.SomeViewModelProperty = x);
 ```

-### Prefer Observable Properties Helpers to setting properties explicitly
+### Prefer Observable Property Helpers to setting properties explicitly

-When a property's value depends on another property, set of properties, or an
+When a property's value depends on another property, a set of properties, or an
-observable sequence, rather than set the value explicitly, use
+observable stream, rather than set the value explicitly, use
 `ObservableAsPropertyHelper` with `WhenAny` wherever possible.

 __Do__